Planners deny Josh Pirkle project

 The Jackson County Board of Commissioners has the final say on the proposal.
 It will hold a second round of public hearings and a possible vote on Oct.
 15.

 See the full story in the Oct.
-3 issue of The Braselton News.
+3 issue of The Jackson Herald.

 Planners deny Josh Pirkle project